WeegeeNumbuh1/FlightGazer/README.md

   - Uses all the same core components that this project relies on at a surface-level: FlightAware's API (the older `Firehose` one), `dump1090`, `rgbmatrix`
 - [Planefence](https://github.com/sdr-enthusiasts/docker-planefence), a logger for all the aircraft that flyby your location
   - Inspired the functionality of the stats file FlightGazer writes out
+-  [Skystats](https://github.com/tomcarman/skystats), a fancier way to show aircraft stats
+   - FlightGazer does aircraft stats via the log, but the above is a prettier way to see similar data (FlightGazer still tracks different aspects not covered by Skystats)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🎖️ Highlights Across Media